 Gender Discrimination at work

-Why women’s economic independence is important?
+Why women’s economic empowerment is important?

 How can we improve the current situation?

-- importance of women’s participation in the work-force.
+- importance of women’s participation in the workforce.

 - the fact that women’s participation in the workforce doesn’t negatively affect the children and families